 CIS 186 Web Development Laboratory.
 An introduction to the fundamentals of web design and implementation of client side web applications geared for students in the arts and humanities and education.
 Topics include HTML and Javascript for webpage design and interactive applications.
 Computational, Mathematical, and Analytical Mode of Inquiry (QCM).
+1 semester credit hour.
 Math Computer Science Core Elective.
-1 semester credit hour.
-Typically offered: Fall and Spring Terms.
+Typically offered: Periodically.